Avanade/Beef/docs/Entity-Property-Config-Xml.md

 -|-
 `RefDataType` | The underlying Reference Data Type that is also used as the Reference Data serialization identifier (SID).
 Valid options are: `string`, `int`, `Guid`.
 Defaults to `string` where not specified and the corresponding `Type` starts with (prefix) `RefDataNamespace.`.
 `RefDataList` | Indicates that the Reference Data property is to be a serializable list (`ReferenceDataSidList`).
 This is required to enable a list of Reference Data values (as per `RefDataType`) to be passed as an argument for example.
-`RefDataText` | Indicates whether a corresponding `Text` property is added when generating a Reference Data property, overridding the `Entity.RefDataText` selection.
+`RefDataText` | Indicates whether a corresponding `Text` property is added when generating a Reference Data property, overriding the `Entity.RefDataText` selection.
 This is used where serializing within the Web API `Controller` and the `ExecutionContext.IsRefDataTextSerializationEnabled` is set to `true` (which is automatically set where the url contains `$text=true`).
 `RefDataMapping` | Indicates whether the property should use the underlying Reference Data mapping capabilities.
 Mapped properties are a special Reference Data property type that ensure value uniqueness; this allows the likes of additional to/from mappings to occur between systems where applicable.

 <br/>